ondrej-nemec/acl/README.md

 void throwIfIsNotAllowed(final UserInterface who, final DestinationInterface where, final Action what) throws AccessDeniedException;
 ```
-If logger is specified, if someone call some from previous method, INFO will be logged with 'who', 'where' and 'what'.
+If logger is specified, if someone call some from previous method, FINEST will be logged with 'who', 'where' and 'what'.
 If no rule for user is found, WARNING will be logged.
 **Order for searching right rule for user:**
 1. rule for exactly this user
 2. rule for this user and every with higher rank